alyssamichelle/KUI-buttons/README.md

 This GIF guide demonstrates the steps necessary to integrate [Kendo UI for Angular](https://www.telerik.com/kendo-angular-ui/) into a web app.
-It then walks you through the process of using the [Button](https://www.telerik.com/kendo-angular-ui/components/buttons/button/) component.
+This is going to be a demo store app that we are building and each new gif guide will walk you through a different Kendo UI Component.
+This particular guide walks you through the process of using the [Button](https://www.telerik.com/kendo-angular-ui/components/buttons/button/) component as well as setting up a store app and adding products to a "cart".
+Let's dive in!

-# Getting Started: Setup
+## Getting Started: Setup

 We are starting this gif guide out with an already begun app.
 If you need a bit of help in creating your first app, we have a [Getting Started Guide](https://www.telerik.com/kendo-angular-ui/getting-started/#toc-project-setup)!
 It outlines the steps necessary for setting up your machine to use Kendo UI for Angular.
 It also provides step-by-step instructions on how to build your first app.